npm/npm/doc/developers.md

 ## Publish your package

 This part's easy.
+IN the root of your folder, do this:

-    npm publish /path/to/my-package
+    npm publish

 You can give publish a url to a tarball, or a filename of a tarball, or a path to a folder.

-If you're in the root of your folder, then you can just do:

-    npm publish

-since the default argument is ".".

 ## Brag about it

 Send emails, write blogs, blab in IRC.

 Tell the world how easy it is to install your program!